 Civic learning in our nursing curriculum

-Enaged civic learning is built into our nursing curriculum.
+We believe a person's zip code should not determine the quality of their health care, and in a free society, access to care —and decision-making regarding one’s care— are basic rights, not privileges.
+Enaged civic learning is built into our nursing curriculum, connecting campus resources with people in the community, enriching students' lives, and encouraging them to become champions of well-being.
 Students have several options to get involved and to use the theories learned in the classroom to develop their voices as professional nurses.

 - Community Health Nursing